 (3) Maybe xylitol just isn’t toxic to cats the same way it is to dogs

 New research sheds new light

-Well, thanks to this new (as in, June 2018… hot off the presses!!) study out of Hungary and published in the Journal of Veterinary Pharmacology and Therapeutics, we now know that the answer is almost certainly* #3 above... that xylitol isn't toxic to cats!
+Well, thanks to this June 2018 study out of Hungary and published in the Journal of Veterinary Pharmacology and Therapeutics, we now know that the answer is almost certainly* #3 above... that xylitol isn't toxic to cats!
 Or, at least, it doesn’t appear to have the same blood sugar-lowering toxic effect in cats as it does in dogs — we can’t be as definitive about the liver cell damaging toxic effect (see note about why below).

 *I say “almost certainly” because, while it was a (very) well-designed and carried out study, it was a small study — of just 6 cats.
 So it’s still possible that xylitol could be toxic to a subset of cats (e.g., same breed, age, etc.).
 But since the blood sugar-lowering effect in dogs affects all dogs, and not just a subset, it's most likely that if xylitol did drop blood sugar in cats, that it would also have that effect in all cats and not just a subset.
 As for the liver cell damaging toxicity potential of xylitol in cats... since this appears to be an idiosyncratic or patient-specific factor effect in dogs, it's still possible that it could also be a patient specific factor effect in cats.
 So while it certainly appears that xylitol doesn't cause hepatic necrosis in cats, with a sample size of just 6 cats in the study, we can't say that as definitively.